roenoe/dotfiles/README.md

 ### Actually importing my dotfiles
 Now you can install and apply my dotfiles, which you can do with this one command:\
 `sh -c "$(curl -fsLS get.chezmoi.io)" -- -b $HOME/.local/bin init --apply roenoe`

+### Extra steps for correct nerd font in gnome-terminal
+First install the correct font\
+`oh-my-posh font install JetBrainsMono`\
+Then you need to change the font in gnome-terminal to the correct font (menu > preferences > profiles > \[your profile (usually unnamed)\] > custom font > JetBrainsMonoNL Nerd Font)\
+If your font in your terminal now looks weird, reboot

 ### Extra steps for tmux
 For tmux to work, you need to download the plugins with `<leader> I`.\